Your future Solihull - How can I help?

 • Get a smart meter and see how much energy you are using and how much it costs in real time.
 Get in touch with your energy supplier, who can arrange for smart meters to be installed at a time and date that suits you.

 • Consider investing in your home to make it more energy efficient.
 This might include adding insulation or solar panels and you could qualify for assistance.
-Get in touch with Act On Energy by calling 0800 988 2881 or fill out this contact form.
+Get in touch with Act on Energy by calling 0800 988 2881 or fill out this contact form

 • Shift to using low carbon and efficient household appliances when replacing old items with new ones.
 It will help reduce your energy bills and protect the environment.
 Look out for the energy rating on any potential purchases